aviraljanveja/Mathematics/README.md

  - Followed by Simple Examples
  - Related Properties, Points & Notes if any
  - Some Solved Exercises
+ - Reference Sources

-Disclaimer : These are my notes.
-They are based on Indian NCERT math text books, classes 9 to 12.
+Disclaimer : These are my math notes, primarily based on Indian NCERT math text books, classes 9 to 12.